vpkannan/reviewable/README.md

     `docker-compose up -d`

-This pull MongoDB and deploys it along with the Reviewable image we just built.
+This will pull MongoDB image and deploys it along with the Reviewable image we just built locally.